FrameworkComputer/linux-docs/framework12/Ubuntu-25-04-Tablet-Mode.md

 > IMPORTANT: When rebooting, log back in.
 Wait about 20 second until the desktop loads, it will flash for a second then all is well.
 This is the extension installing itself and activating.
 Do not rush this.

 Running the script in the future After the install, you can run going forward with the following in the HOME directory.
-So merely opening a terminal and running this will work if the original script has not been moved.
+So merely opening a terminal and running this will work if the original script has not been moved - remember to reboot when prompted at the end.

 ```
 sudo bash Framework-12-Ubuntu-25-04-tablet-mode.sh